JLab and J-PARC for the J/{\ensuremath{\psi}} Production at the Threshold: Vector Meson Nucleon Scattering Length Puzzle

 Fits to data from A2, CLAS6, CLAS12, GlueX, and 007 (as well as to theoretical predictions in the case of $\Upsilon$~\cite{Strakovsky:2021vyk}) for the total threshold $\gamma p \to Vp$ cross sections are shown in Fig.~\ref{fig:fig2} as black dot-dashed curves.

-The corresponding results for the SLs are shown in Fig.~\ref{fig:fig3} as a function of the inverse vector-meson mass, $1/m_V$.
+The corresponding results for the SLs are shown in Fig.~\ref{fig:fig3} as a function of the inverse vector-meson mass, $1/M_V$.
 Starting from the \ensuremath{\phi}-meson and for higher masses, the SLs are significantly smaller than the typical hadron size of about $1~\mathrm{fm}$, indicating an increasing transparency of the proton for these mesons.

-Moreover, our analysis shows an almost linear (on an exponential scale) increase in
+Note that the results in Fig.~\ref{fig:fig3} do not account for the $t$ dependence of $f_V F_\psi F_N$ form factors, while for the low energies at the threshold, the value of $t=t_{min}$ can be quite large ($t=-2.2~\mathrm{GeV^2}$ for $J/\psi$ photoproduction).

+To account for the form factor, we have to divide the obtained SL by $F_N(t)$\footnote{As discussed earlier, thanks to the small size of the heavy vector meson, we take $f_V F_\psi=1$.}.

+This enlarges the values for the SLs, but the results (shown in Table~\ref{tbl:tab4}) are still much less than $1~\mathrm{fm}$\footnote{At the moment, we have used the pole form factor (\ref{3}).
+Using the exponential form, $F_N=F_{exp}(t)=\exp(bt)$ produces a strange, non-physical result.
+Indeed, let us fix the slope $b$ from the proton electromagnetic radius, $r_e=0.84~\mathrm{fm}$.
+Since in the electromagnetic case the photon transfers its momentum to {\em one} quark, while in our case, via the two gluon exchange, this momentum is transferred to two quarks, we take the 4 times smaller value, $b=<r^2_e>/(6\times 4)$.
+This leads to the results shown in the 5th column of Table~\ref{tbl:tab4}.
+Note that now we get the $\Upsilon$-p SL {\em larger} than that for $J/\psi$, which is non-physical}.